skogseth/jardin/iterator-intuition.md

 # Iterator intuition

 ## Background
-This was inspired by a 201x (2017?) talk by Conor Hoekstra called "Algorithm intuition".
-This talk was in turn inspired by a 2013 talk by Sean Parent called "???", which talked a lot about rotations (the array kind, not the SO(3) kind), but more importantly emphasized a need for people to learn the algorithms included in the C++ standard library.
+This was inspired by a 2019 talk by Conor Hoekstra called "Algorithm intuition".
+This talk was in turn inspired by a 2013 talk by Sean Parent called "C++ Seasoning" which talked a lot about rotations (the array kind, not the SO(3) kind), but more importantly emphasized a need for people to learn the algorithms included in the C++ standard library.
 Sean gave this talk because he in turn had been inspired by the way Alex Stepanov wrote code, which for the uninformed is the father of STL (Standard Template Library) which became the C++ standard library before it's standardization in (I wanna say) 1998.

 So why?
 Why do these people, now including me, talk about learning these standard algorithms?
 And what do I (and Conor Hoekstra) talk about when we say "intuition"?
 Well, it's largely about writing good code, by which I mean:

 - Readable
 - Performant
 - Reliable

-(which I now realize is closely associated with the "reliability / performance / productivity" motto of Rust).
+(which I now realize is pretty close to the "reliability / performance / productivity" motto of Rust).

-When you use algorithms, and in this talk specifically those associated with Rust's iterators, then you _can_ more easily achieve these.
+When you use algorithms, and in this talk specifically those associated with Rust's iterators, you can more easily achieve these.
 Readable is often beholden to the eye, but more importantly it is something you can train.
 If you, and others, learn standard algorithms you start to develop a language for communicating programmer intent.
 This also causes the two other points.
-When you accurately communicate the intent of your code in the code itself it becomes more readable (as the intent is actually written out), more performant (as you have more accurately told the compiler the constraints of your solution which can be used for optimizations) and more reliable (as you will avoid mismatches between what you meant to write and what you actually wrote).
-I'll try to get into these points more if there is time.
+When you accurately communicate the intent of your code in the code itself it becomes more readable (as the intent is actually written out), more performant (as you have more accurately told the compiler the constraints of your solution, which can be used for optimizations) and more reliable (as you will avoid mismatches between what you meant to write and what you actually wrote).
+I'll try to get into these points more if there is time (lines?).

 ## The `Iterator` trait
 The `Iterator` trait is defined as something like: